fact-benchmark/factbenchmark/documentation.md

 }
 ```

 The mime-type hash-html should be treated in a special way.
-When retrieving content of this type any urls or hrefs of the form "hash:xxxx" can be de-referenced by recursive requests to this end-point to retrieve the associated content for that hash, along with the corresponding mime-type.
+When retrieving content of this type any URLs of the form "hash:xxxx" can be de-referenced by recursive requests to this end-point to retrieve the associated content for that hash, along with the corresponding mime-type.

 ## Cross cutting concerns